Good Neighbor Policy

 Secretary of War during War World II who trained 12 million soldiers and airmen, the purchase and transportation to battlefields of 30 percent of the nation's industrial output and agreed to the building of the atomic bomb and the decision to use it.

 A former Democratic who ran on the New Progressive Party due to his disagreement on Truman's policy with the Soviets.
 He caused the Democratic party to split even more during the election season.

 People who wanted the United States to stay out of world affairs, opposed the League of Nations

 America First Committee

 A committee organized by isolationists before WWII, who wished to spare American lives.
 They wanted to protect America before we went to war in another country.
-Charles A. Lindbergh was its most effective speaker.
+Charles A. Lindbergh (the aviator) was its most effective speaker.